January 31, 2020

 The design phase of the ADDIE model is when learning objectives are systematically set out and planned for.
 The learning objectives will be the framework for the creation of content for the learner.

 EdApp’s rapid authoring tool is the most reactive and effective tool in microlearning.
+It also hosts a plethora of templates to help you make the most beautiful, effective learning content – no coding required.
 Inspiration can strike an ID and she can have a beautifully crafted lesson in minutes.
-Our tool is intended to foster this sort of stroke-of-the-brush creativity and to treat instructional design as the innovative art that it is.
+Our learning management system is intended to foster this sort of stroke-of-the-brush creativity and to treat instructional design as the innovative art that it is.

-ADDIE’s development phase is when the assets required to implement the design are collected together and the output starts to come into shape.
-The development phase is important and requires access to high quality assets.
-Development is the phase which benefits most from the use of a LMS.
+ADDIE’s development phase is when the learning materials required to implement the design are collected together and the output starts to come into shape.
+The development phase is important and requires access to high-quality assets.
+Development is the phase which benefits most from the use of an LMS.

-Implementation during the rollout of an ADDIE framework is where facilitations and learners have a procedure for training set out.
-Rollout is where learners first interact with the lessons and it’s important to do this in a way that allows for the collection of feedback.
+Implementation during the rollout of an ADDIE framework is where content creators and learners have a procedure for training set out.
+The rollout is where learners first interact with the lessons and it’s important to do this in a way that allows for the collection of feedback.

-Implementation in EdApp is swift and wide-ranging.
-By using push notifications and real world prizing and gamification, we weave learning into the fabric of our learners’ lives.
+The implementation in EdApp is swift and wide-ranging.
+By using push notifications and real prizing and gamification, we weave learning into the fabric of our learners’ lives.
 Admins can press publish and distribute to the right user groups or teams.
-An EdApp new lesson notification can strike at any moment.
+An EdApp new mobile learning or mlearning lesson notification can strike at any moment.

 The evaluate phase of ADDIE is the ongoing and after the fact evaluation of what went well and what did not.
 Quick and clear feedback is then fed back into the ADDIE model of development.
 This continuous cycle of improvement makes ADDIE a very effective model to use.